mvac7/SDCC_AY38910RT_Lib/README.md

 Include definitions to improve the readability of your programs.

-You can access the documentation here with [/HOWTO.md](How to use the library).
+You can access the documentation here with [How to use the library](https://github.com/mvac7/SDCC_AY38910RT_Lib/blob/master/HOWTO.md).

 In the source code (\examples), you can find applications for testing and learning purposes.